 You’ll gain a rich background in core business skills, such as accounting, statistics and business law.
 You’ll also complete common general education requirements such as English, math and science, so you are well prepared to transfer to a four-year college.

 Our graduates pursue careers as office managers, customer service representatives, receptionists, secretaries, and administrative assistants.
 Plus, with four-year transfer agreements with dozens of colleges and universities in Maryland and beyond, an AACC degree has never been a better investment.
-For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook (sponsored by the Bureau of Labor Statistics), and check out AACC’s Career Coach to discover the perfect career for you.
+For outlook information about specific careers, visit the Bureau of Labor Statistics Occupational Outlook Handbook.